Child Protection Foundation Workshop

 Learn about students’ experiences of online harm and how to build skills in your community around online consent, cyber-bullying and online sexual harassment.

-Strand B: Preventing and identifying child abuse—curriculum, culture and receiving disclosures: Alignment with accreditation standards
+Strand B: Preventing and identifying child abuse—receiving disclosures, curriculum, intersectionality and cross-cultural considerations: Alignment with accreditation standards

 Develop knowledge of age-appropriate, healthy relationship education for children and young people based upon new UNESCO and WHO guidelines.